Kinann01/SearchTool/README.md

 - The `std::filesystem` library is utilized to traverse directories and search for files.
 Starting from the specified path, the search recursively enqueues tasks to the thread pool, searching through each directory and its subdirectories.
 Implementation details can be found in `src/searcher.cpp` and `include/searcher.h`.

 - The `searcher_t` class is also designed to be thread safe.
-It uses a 'std::mutex' to ensure proper access to output operations.
+It uses a `std::mutex` to ensure proper access to output operations.

 ## Results
 - The search tool outputs the paths of files containing the specified search string directly in the terminal.
 When in DEBUG mode, be careful not to miss them.